djeada/Linux-Notes/notes/enviroment_variable.md

 Environment variables are shared by programs launched by the shell.

-Use printenv to examine all of the environment variables that are presently defined.
+Use printenv to display all of the environment variables that are presently defined.

 ```bash
 printenv